Bearium-BB/Just-The-Docs-Template/README.md

 * Status, Log, and Diff
 * Using a Git Ignore File

 · The role of version control in software development. - Claudia, Started 9/26 Finished 9/26 Due 9/30

 · What is Git (including pros and cons). - Claudia, Started 9/27 Finished 9/27 Due 10/1

 · The Git Life Cycle. - Claudia, Started 9/28 Finished 9/28 Due 10/2

-· Remote Repositories - Brett Started 09/27 Finished 9/27 Due 9/30

-* Adding / Configuring a GitHub Remote
-* Pushing and Pulling

-· Undoing in Git with: - Eli Started 09/28, Finished 09/28, Due10/01
+· Undoing in Git with: - Eli Started 09/28, Finished 09/28, Due 10/01

 o Checkout